The benefits of using a CMMS, and how to evaluate, purchase, and use CMMS software

 Download the ultimate guide to buying a CMMS (opens in new tab)

-A computerized maintenance management system (or CMMS software) is software that helps maintenance teams manage all their maintenance activities in one place.
+A computerized maintenance management system (or CMMS software (opens in new tab)) is software that helps maintenance teams manage all their maintenance activities in one place.
 That includes being able to plan, track, measure, and optimize everything from work orders to inventory and reporting.
 To sum it up, a CMMS is what maintenance teams at industrial, asset-intensive companies use to organize information, make sure work gets done, and measure the impact of that work.

-CMMS software provides the platform and workflow to manage your maintenance operation, including reactive maintenance, preventive maintenance, and predictive maintenance.
+CMMS software provides the platform and workflow to manage your maintenance operation, including reactive maintenance (opens in new tab), preventive maintenance (opens in new tab), and predictive maintenance (opens in new tab).
 A CMMS solution centralizes facility maintenance information, enabling you to automate any asset maintenance task.

 A CMMS also eliminates paperwork and time-consuming activities, thereby freeing the staff to take on more important tasks and enabling them to be more productive and proactive.